MobileEnrolement/CollapsableTable-Swift/README.md

 ![](http://i.imgur.com/77YQhPE.gif?1)

 #Description
-The creative design of your UI, remains yours.
-All I offer here, is a protocol.
+A subclass of UIViewController.
+The creative design is 100% the responsibility of the implementing developer.
+So plenty of freedom to create any look.

 ## Requirements
-XCode 7.0+, iOS 8.1+
+XCode 7.0+, iOS 8.0+

 ## Installation
 In XCode, select 'Add Files To Project', and select the following